Mixture of Experts based Multi-task Supervise Learning from Crowds: Introduction

-In this paper, we propose Multi-task Supervised Learning from Crowds (MLC), a novel paradigm for crowdsourcing learning.
-Unlike traditional paradigm, MLC does not rely on the ground truth of the items but instead focuses on understanding the unique behavior of individual workers across different items.
+In this paper, we propose Multi-task Supervised Learning-from-crowds (MLC), a novel paradigm for crowdsourcing learning.
+Unlike the traditional paradigm, MLC does not rely on the ground truth of the items but instead focuses on understanding the unique behavior of individual workers across different items.
 When multiple workers handle the same item, they share the item's features, leading to a multi-task learning paradigm.
-Within this paradigm, we propose a method called Mixture of Experts-based Multi-task Supervised Learning from Crowds (MMLC).
+Within this paradigm, we propose a method called Mixture of Experts-based Multi-task Supervised learning-from-crowds (MMLC).
 MMLC does not utilize a single classifier but instead creates multiple expert modules.
 The outputs from these expert modules serve as the \emph{bases} of the worker spectral space.
 Each worker is represented by his or her projection vector in the spectral space that characterizes their behavior.
 The worker behavior model provides a more precise depiction of their behavior across different items by accurately modeling the workers' behavior on item features.
 However, it is important to note that the model itself cannot determine the ground truth.
-To address this limitation, we introduce two truth inference strategies based on MMLC.
+To address this limitation, we introduce two aggregation strategies based on MMLC.
 The first strategy involves analyzing the distribution of workers' projections in the worker spectral space.
 We identify the projection of the oracle worker by applying clustering methods, and consider its labels as the ground truth.
 This approach is referred to as Oracle Worker Finding of MMLC (MMLC-owf).
 The second strategy leverages the sparsity of crowdsourced data to fill the original dataset with MMLC outputs, generating a new crowdsourcing dataset.
-Existing truth inference methods can then be applied within this framework, which is called Data Filling of MMLC (MMLC-df).
-The main contributions are as follows: \begin{itemize}[leftmargin=2em] \item We introduce a novel paradigm of multi-task supervised learning from crowds and propose a new worker behavior model called MMLC.
-This model is well-suited for crowdsourcing learning and offers a more accurate way to characterize worker behavior in item labeling. \item We leverage MMLC to identify the oracle worker for labeling items as the ground truth, referred to as MMLC-owf.
-Experimental results demonstrate that the labels obtained using this method exhibit higher quality compared to state-of-the-art methodes. \item We introduce a truth inference framework called MMLC-df, which leverages the MMLC model to fill sparse crowdsourced data.
-This framework then applies truth inference methods to determine the ground truth.
-Experimental results demonstrate that MMLC-df significantly enhances truth inference methods, leading to higher-quality results. \end{itemize}
+Existing learning-from-crowds methods can then be applied within this framework, which is called Data Filling of MMLC (MMLC-df).
+The main contributions are as follows: \begin{itemize} \item We introduce a novel paradigm of multi-task supervised learning-from-crowds and propose a novel worker behavior model called MMLC based on feature-level behavior modeling. \item We leverage MMLC to identify the oracle worker for labeling items as the ground truth, referred to as MMLC-owf.
+Experimental results demonstrate that the labels obtained using this method exhibit higher quality compared to state-of-the-art methods. \item We introduce an aggregation framework called MMLC-df, which leverages the MMLC model to fill sparse crowdsourced data.
+This framework then applies aggregation methods to determine the ground truth.
+Experimental results demonstrate that MMLC-df significantly enhances learning-from-crowds methods, leading to higher quality results. \end{itemize}